njbizzle/GDVC/README.md

 # GDVC (Geometry Dash Version Control), a Discord chatbot

-#### A Discord chatbot that manages collaborative level creation in the game Geometry Dash, including projects, tracking changes, and handling conflicts.
+#### A Discord chatbot that manages collaborative level creation in the game Geometry Dash.

 ## Context